 - Electricity and gas availability.
 Distance away from future foundation

 - Tree coverage.
-Will we need to clear trees?
+Will trees need to be cleared?

 - Drainage – Does water flow away after rain or does it puddle?